Sturzkampfgeschwader 77: Formation

 Stab (headquarters unit)/StG 77 was formed at Schweinfurt on 1 May 1939 from Stab./StG 51.
 Initially placed under Luftflotte 3, it transferred to Luftflotte 4 which used the designation numbers 76-100, as consequently was renamed.

 Oberst Günter Schwartzkopff was appointed as the first Geschwaderkommodore.
-From 1 June 1939 it transferred to Breslau-Schöngarten, present-day Copernicus Airport Wrocław, and then from 26 and 31 August moved to Neudorf.
+From 1 June 1939 it transferred to Breslau-Schöngarten, present-day Wrocław Airport, and then from 26 and 31 August moved to Neudorf.
 It maintained three operational Ju 87s when war began.

 I./ StG 77 was formed from I./StG 51 at Kitzingen on 14 May 1939.
 It moved to Brieg and Hauptmann Karl-Friedrich-Karl von Dalwigk zu Lichtenfels in command.
 On 31 August 1939, the eve of war, it possessed 39 Ju 87s, of which 34 were combat ready.

 II./StG 77 was formed on 14 May 1939 also from II./StG 51 was its renumbering pattern followed first group.
 It was moved into the same base as Stab./StG 77.
 Hauptmann Clemens Graf von Schonborn-Wiesentheid was given command.
 38 of 39 Ju 87s were operational by August 1939.

 III./StG 77 was formed during World War II.
 It was presumably formed at Barly, near Arras or alternatively at Caen in Normandy on 9 July 1940.
 Dietrich Peltz was given command.
 37 of the 38 Ju 87s assigned to the group were operational when combat operations began.
 By that time Helmuth Bode had taken command as the group's commanding officer.